Explain why curling uses ice to propel the stones forward?

 In detail, for those interested!

-Influence of the temperature of the ice
+Influence of the preparation and temperature of the icy surface

 Did you know?